AdiAddons/AdiButtonAuras/doc/RulesRef.md

 <a name="SharedSimpleDebuffs"></a>
 **`SharedSimpleDebuffs { debuff1, ..., debuffN }`**
->List of debuffs cast by anyone on any enemy, where only one of that kind is possible (e.g. Hunter's Mark)
+>List of debuffs cast by anyone on any enemy, where only one of that kind is possible (e.g. Forbearance)
 * `debuff1` ... `debuffN` - debuff id (_number_)

 ***